With Paid Memberships Pro, adding user profile fields to your membership site is simple and highly effective. Our User Fields feature enables you to:

 Disabling Public User Registration

-- Navigate back to Memberships > Settings in the WordPress admin.
+- Go to Memberships > Settings in your WordPress admin.

-- Edit that single free level you set up earlier in this guide.
+- Edit the free membership level you set up earlier.

-- In the “Other Settings” section, select “Check to hide this level from the membership levels page and disable registration”.
+- Under “Other Settings,” select Hide this level from the membership levels page and disable registration.

-- Now, edit your site’s Membership Levels page and remove the default levels page shortcode or block.
+- Next, edit your Membership Levels page and remove the default shortcode or block.

 User Profile Fields: Sitewide Personalization Ideas